-This grant under Science/STEAM Curriculum was awarded to Sarah Twedt and will benefit 95 students this coming year.
+This grant under Science/STEAM Curriculum was awarded to Sarah Twedt and will benefit 95 students.

 SciecneSaurus Student Handbooks Level 4-5 adds support to and supplements the hands-on science done in the classroom, lab, or STEAM club while also reinforcing literacy, building vocabulary, and increasing comprehension.
 It is a one-stop-shop reference aid bridging a much needed gap between science and literacy.

 This grant under Special Education Curriculum was awarded to Diane Drogosch along with Linda Clift and Lisa Kungle.
-It will benefit 68 students this coming year.
+It will benefit 68 students.